Content of the New Age

 It’s a tricky situation for publishers.
 There’s no doubt about it.
 Users love aggregators.
 As their popularity increases, we may see sustained traffic drops on end publisher sites in favor of article-specific spikes.
 But the aggregators need these end publishers to keep creating content in order to exist.
 Otherwise, what would they aggregate?
 The benefit to users is the collation of all these highly respected sources in one place.
 If they drop off, will they be satisfied with the B or C-list replacements?
 Unlikely.

 Some aggregators eventually establish their own expertise and move towards positions of authority and influence in their fields, but not all of them: some continue to aggregate indefinitely, never getting involved in the production.
 As such, to continue, there must be clear benefits for both publishers and aggregators.
-Publishers should understand the benefit to the end-user of having content in one place, while aggregators need to appreciate the time and effort it takes to create the content they’re displaying.
+Publishers should understand the benefits to the end-user of having content in one place, while aggregators need to appreciate the time and effort it takes to create the content they’re displaying.

 It’s also important to keep publishers motivated.
 If social media channels, aggregators and syndicators are keeping hold of the majority of traffic and ad revenue, then the incentive for publishers to continue creating excellent content diminishes.
 Why would they?
 The only way a publisher will be motivated is by generating revenue from their work.
 This way they can pay contributors, editors and developers to maintain their own site, while enjoying the benefits of traffic spikes from aggregators.
 It’s a two-way relationship that needs to be mutually beneficial to have a lasting impact on the internet.